 Many GPs are interested in getting involved in a range of activities but may not be aware of how to go about this.
-These opportunities are often advertised via practices so GPs locums and GPs new to an area may not find out easily.
-This page provides a starting point for enthusiastic Gps wishing to take on new roles.
-There are NESG members who are GP locums and working as GP tutors, VTS course organisers, appraisers, medical student tutors etc.
+These opportunities are often advertised via practices so GP locums and GPs new to an area may not find out easily.
+This page provides a starting point for enthusiastic GPs wishing to take on new roles.
+There are NESG members who are GP locums and also working as GP tutors, VTS course organisers, appraisers, medical student tutors etc.

 How do I get involved in out of hours work ?